mantidproject/mantid/docs/source/release/v3.7.0/diffraction.rst

   now view the plot in `dSpacing` instead `ToF`, which enables you to rerun the fitting process after selecting peaks from the interface.

+- Improvements to Fitting tab, Single peak fitting for consecutive run number's focused files has now been enabled.
+The tab will automatically load the consecutive run numbers to the list widget from the range provided by the user, bank combo-box will update upon selection of run number.

 Imaging
 -------